OutSystems/cloud-connector/README.md

 `outsystemscc` requires only outbound access to the internet in the private network(s) in which it's running.

 You can restrict outbound internet connectivity (via a NAT Gateway, for example) by a firewall.
-For a Layer 7 firewall, you should allow outbound connections to the built-in domain (for example `<customername>.outsystems.app`) and any custom domains configured for the stage (for example `example.com`).
+For a Layer 7 firewall, you should allow outbound connections to the built-in domain (for example `<organization>.outsystems.app`) and any custom domains configured for the stage (for example `example.com`).
 For a Layer 4 firewall, you must open firewall rules to all [CloudFront IP ranges](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html) for port 443.

 If the network requires outbound traffic to route through a proxy, you specify that using the `--proxy` option.